-Some of our recommended hiking routes in Verbier
+Some of our recommended summer hiking routes in Verbier

-The surroundings of Verbier are truly breath-taking no matter what time of year you visit, but personally, the summer season is our favourite.
+The surroundings of Verbier are truly breath-taking no matter what time of year you visit, but with a wide range of activities on offer, including summer hiking, the summer season is our favourite.

 From the fresh air to the colourful flowers and of course, the still snow-capped mountains, the views are beautiful and provide the ultimate location for a day out walking with friends or family.